chromeos/chromeos.dev/site/en/games/optimizing-games-profiling.md

 This tool does not grant real insight into GPU usage nor into what is happening between each frame sync so, while a good tool to have in the toolbox, is likely not going to be sufficient to get your game running at peak performance.

+### Unity Profiler

+If your game is built in Unity, then we recommend using their [built-in profiler](https://docs.unity3d.com/Manual/profiler-profiling-applications.html).
+Included on the page are specific setup instructions for [ChromeOS devices](https://docs.unity3d.com/Manual/profiler-profiling-applications.html#:~:text=ChromeOS%20remote%20profiling).
+Unity's profiler has various [Profiler Modules](https://docs.unity3d.com/Manual/ProfilerWindow.html#modules) such as rendering, memory, CPU usage, and physics to get deeper insight into performance on those areas.

 ### Snapdragon Profiler

 Because your games behaviour will be the same across devices, one good way to get detailed performance information is to use the [Snapdragon Profiler](https://developer.qualcomm.com/software/snapdragon-profiler) on a Qualcomm based, ARM phone.
-Although not directly profiling on a Chrome OS device, this should give you information about where your game is spending most of its time each frame, and can give you insight into specifically which GPU calls are being used.
+Although not directly profiling on a ChromeOS device, this should give you information about where your game is spending most of its time each frame, and can give you insight into specifically which GPU calls are being used.

 For example, if you see that a large amount of time is being spent in your anisotropic GPU filters and it is dominating the work being done each frame, you can likely make some large performance gains by changing this setting.